RNA-FRETools/MASH-FRET/README.md

 A modular toolkit to process surface-immobilized single molecules

-If you use MASH-FRET in your work please cite:
+If you use MASH-FRET in your work and please cite:

+For the simulation tool:

-R. Börner, D. Kowerko, M.C.A.S.
-Hadzic, S.L.B.König, M.Ritter, R.K.O.Sigel, *J. Phys.
-Chem.
-B* **2018**, submitted.
+R. Börner*, D. Kowerko*, M.C.A.S.
+Hadzic*, S.L.B.König, M.Ritter, R.K.O.Sigel, *PLoSOne* **2017**, accepted.

+For the state transition analyzing tool:

 For information about the different modules in MASH-FRET please visit our [Wiki page](https://github.com/fdsteffen/mash-fret/wiki)